 The New Year is here, keep your resolutions!

-As we enter 2021, many of you have pondered what New Year’s resolutions to make for the coming year.
+As we head into 2020, many of you will ponder what New Year’s resolutions you will make for the coming year.
 In need of ideas?
-I’d like to propose three highly obtainable resolutions for 2021 that won’t end up as forgotten goals.
+I’d like to propose three highly obtainable resolutions for 2020 that won’t end up as forgotten goals.

 The first resolution is to get started on your degree at Columbia College.
 If you are interested in Columbia College, don’t postpone starting.
 I have found the longer you postpone something, the less likely you will accomplish it.
 Give me a call and I will guide you through the initial advising session, the application process, and registration.
 Getting started – check!